hdan-design/hdan-design.github.io/_projects/1-MyCrimson.md

 ##### Secondary

 Advisors are one of the main destinations for students with questions about university web tools.
 These apps aren't their expertise, and they have much bigger problems to help students with.
 Allowing students to be more self sufficient will let them focus their time and efforts.

-> "I want my students to be more self-sufficient, so I can focus on helping them with the big problems."

 ###### Goals:
 - To find the academic information and resources they're looking for